sdc-china/IDA-doc/_posts/2020-05-01-snapshot-comparison-compare-snapshots.md

 	![][snapshots]

-	Click each snapshot to see brief changes from the previous snapshot.

-	![][brief-changes]

 # Compare Snapshots

-There are two ways to compare snapshots.

-1. Click button ![][snapshot-comparison-file-button] to compare with previous snapshot.

-	![][snapshot-comparison-compare-pre]

-	Waiting for finishing.

-	After finishing, the button ![][snapshot-comparison-compare-pre-report-icon] will show.
-Click it to see compared report.

-	![][snapshot-comparison-compare-pre-report]

-2. Select two snapshots, then the **Compare** button will show.
-Click it.
+Select two snapshots, then click the **Compare** button.

 ![][snapshot-comparison-compare-button]

 Waiting for finishing.

 After finishing, the button ![][snapshot-comparison-compare-pre-report-icon] will show.
 Click it to see compared report.

 ![][snapshot-comparison-compare-report-button]